 Awareness of locations to which containers can be returned is targeted at 90%.
 Encorp has reached a high of 92% awareness of return locations.

 In-depot Express kiosks provide a superior level of consumer convenience by removing the need for customers to sort their containers and wait in line for the refund.
 Customers just tag their bags, drop them off and are on their way within minutes.
 The compact Express kiosk reduces the space required for customer sorting.
-In 2016 we added 5 more locations for a total of 10 Express sites in the Lower Mainland.
+In 2017 we added 10 more locations for a total of 20 Express sites in the province.

 The 2017 recovery rate is 75.8%, 0.8% above the regulated requirement of 75%.